ui-schema/ui-schema/packages/docs/src/content/docs/plugins.md

 Enables on-the-fly sub-schema rendering based on current objects data.

-- `if` the sub-schema against which the object is validated [spec](https://json-schema.org/understanding-json-schema/reference/conditionals.html#if-then-else)
+- `if` the sub-schema against which the value is validated [spec](https://json-schema.org/understanding-json-schema/reference/conditionals.html#if-then-else)
 - `else` when valid, else is applied
 - `then` when invalid, then is applied
 - `not` sub-schema that must be invalid